hinatades/.emacs.d/README.md

 For more information about these matters, see the file named COPYING.
 ```

-The installation destination will
+The installation destination will be in

 ```
 /usr/local/Cellar/emacs/25.3/share/emacs/
 ```
 .

-次にemacsのパッケージをインストールします。パッケージ管理にはcaskを使います。
+Next install the emacs package.
+We use Cask for package management.

-以下でパッケージをリフレッシュした後、
+Update package below.

 ```
 M-x package-refresh-contents